|

 sighed in Brian's arms.
 "My knees are so weak I can hardly stand up."

-leaned her head on his shoulder.
-"Hey, who was that girl that went inside
+her head on his shoulder.
+"Hey, who was that girl that went inside with Trixie?"

-hung the last of her clothes in the wardrobe.
-"I gather you didn't tell
+the last of her clothes in the wardrobe.
+"I gather you didn't tell them who

 "What do you mean?"